I don’t know about you, but I’m sick and tired of reading those low-quality articles about beard growth supplements.

 Creatine is dirt-cheap, and a tub of creatine monohydrate goes well as a facial hair supplement even if you wouldn’t lift weights.

-…These are the exact receptor sites of the body where these powerful beard growing male hormones bind to…
+Androgen receptors are the exact receptor sites of the body where these great beard-growing male hormones bind to.

-Now the studies on this are clear.
-It has been proven with human muscle biopsies that L-Carnitine L-Tartrate supplementation increases the density and activity of androgen receptors (AR), in tissue both for sedentary and exercising subjects.
+In studies using human muscle biopsies, L-Carnitine L-Tartrate supplementation increases the density and activity of androgen receptors (AR), in tissue both for sedentary20 and exercising subjects21.

-For similar type of carnitine as used in the studies, get L-Carnitine L-Tartate powder and use 2-4 grams per day.
+For a similar type of carnitine as used in the studies, get L-Carnitine L-Tartrate powder and use 2-4 grams per day.
 You could also make a beard growth serum / spray by mixing carnitine with alcohol, and use it topically.

 Why?
-And in what World would this benefit beard growth?
+In what World would this benefit beard growth?

 It’s an adaptogen, a herb that promotes bodily homeostasis by balancing stress hormones and increasing testosterone production.

-This has been seen in multiple human and animal studies, but the most impressive result comes from a non-sponsored peer-reviewed human study with young men, where ashwagandha supplementation was able to raise the average testosterone levels from 630 ng/dL to 726 ng/dL…
+The most impressive result comes from a non-sponsored peer-reviewed human study with young men23, where ashwagandha supplementation was able to raise the average testosterone levels from 630 ng/dL to 726 ng/dL.

 NOTE: The highest quality ashwagandha used in most of the studies is KSM-66 water-extract, that’s also what we at Beard Resource recommend.